catid/CauchyCaterpillar/README.md

 #### Thread-safety:

-Applications using the library can use different locks to protect the ccat_encode_xxx() functions and the ccat_decode_xxx() functions, because no data is shared between those.
-Otherwise the library is not thread-safe and does require locking on the application-side.
+Applications can use different locks to protect the ccat_encode_xxx() functions and the ccat_decode_xxx() functions, because no data is shared between those.
+Otherwise the library is not thread-safe.

 #### Packet de-duplication: